bjlittle/geovista/docs/src/index.rst

 We're just bootstrapping ``geovista`` and its documentation, so please be patient 👍

-In the meantime, here's a ``geovista`` amuse-bouche to whet your appetite...
+In the meantime, here's an interactive ``geovista`` amuse-bouche to whet your appetite...

 .. jupyter-execute::

    import geovista as gv
    from geovista.samples import ww3_gbl_tri_hs

-   # Load the sample data.
+   # Load the WAVEWATCH III (WW3) global unstructured triangular sample data.
    sample = ww3_gbl_tri_hs()

    # Create the mesh from the sample data.